-Our convoy of taxis stopped at the top of the muddy riverbank, a few steps from the creaking bamboo gangway that connected us with our home for the week, the 46-passenger Mahabaahu.
-Not sleek like Europe’s riverboats, this one was appealingly quirky with its stubby funnel and red cargo davits poking out from the stern, and a hull cluttered with a necklace of tires.
+Our convoy of taxis stopped at the top of the muddy riverbank.
+We were just a few steps from the creaking bamboo gangway that connected us with our home for the week, the 46-passenger Mahabaahu.
+Not sleek like Europe’s riverboats, this one was appealingly quirky.
+It had a stubby funnel and a hull cluttered with a necklace of tires.
 I loved it already.

 Our upstream journey would begin in Guwahati and end 374 kilometres later in Jorhat, both in the state of Assam.
 Neither city is particularly attractive, but what’s in between them is magical.
-From its glacial source in southwestern Tibet on the slopes of the Himalayas, where it’s called the Tsangpo or “Purifier”, the river surges east cutting through deep canyons and gorges before making a sharp U-turn and entering India and the Assam Valley en route to the confluence with the Ganges River before emptying into Bangladesh’s flood-prone Bay of Bengal.
-In the state of Assam, the Brahmaputra widens greatly – some five miles at its broadest – and redistributes an enormous amount of sediment collected along the way, resulting in a river system braided with islands of sand.
+From its glacial source in southwestern Tibet on the slopes of the Himalayas, where it’s called the Tsangpo or “Purifier”, the river surges east cutting through deep canyons and gorges before making a sharp U-turn and entering India and the Assam Valley en route to the confluence with the Ganges River, before emptying into Bangladesh’s flood-prone Bay of Bengal.
+In the state of Assam, the Brahmaputra widens greatly – some five miles at its broadest.
+It redistributes sediment collected along the way, resulting in a river system braided with islands of sand.

-Walking down the bamboo gangway on Day 1 and into the Mahabaahu ’s homey, wood-panelled reception area, we were greeted by our smiling cruise director Neena and a glass of refreshing juice.
-Our cruise had just 25 passengers (the average is about 30), a mix of mostly 60-plus adventurous folks from the UK, Australia, the US, Canada and India.
+Walking down the bamboo gangway and into the Mahabaahu ’s homey, wood-panelled reception area, we were greeted by our smiling cruise director Neena and a glass of refreshing juice.
+Our cruise had just 25 passengers (the average is about 30).
+They were a mix of mostly 60-plus adventurous folks from the UK, Australia, the US, Canada and India.
 We’d have the chance to meet some of them at lunch, where a delectable buffet of flavourful seafood and other curries and Indian-style eggplant, chickpeas, spinach and breads had us going back for seconds and thirds.
 Continental options were also offered.

 Late afternoon, we were off on an exploration via the Mahabaahu’s pair of comfortable open-air excursion boats.
-We headed to a nearby island for a look at a hilltop temple and the resident golden langur monkeys, a rare and endangered species, and we collectively oohed and aahed at the glowing orange sunset on display for the short ride back.
+We headed to a nearby island for a look at a hilltop temple.
+Also present were the resident golden langur monkeys, a rare and endangered species.
+We collectively oohed and aahed at the glowing orange sunset on display for the short ride back.
 (Almost every evening the sunsets were stunners.)

 Though the comfy Soma bar was an option for pre- and post-dinner drinks, we saved a visit for another evening.
 My travelling companion Sue and I were back in our cosy cabin by 9pm (as were most of the passengers), ready to sink into our comfortable twin beds after a long fulfilling day.
-Our Deck 2 cabin had large windows, while some have balconies, and all have mini fridges, TVs, and roomy bathrooms with showers.
+Our Deck 2 cabin had large windows.
+Some have balconies, and all have mini fridges, TVs, and roomy bathrooms with showers.

-Most of Day 2 was spent lounging on the top deck, getting familiar with the river and watching local crews dredge and build basic bamboo fences in the river to help keep silt from getting into the navigable channels.
-After lunch, we went ashore to visit a tiny settlement of migrant families from Bangladesh tending fields of peanuts along the river.
+Most of Day 2 was spent lounging on the top deck.
+We got familiar with the river, watching local crews build bamboo fences to help keep silt from getting into the navigable channels.
+After lunch, we went ashore to visit a settlement of families from Bangladesh tending fields of peanuts along the river.
 We scaled the dusty banks, grabbing onto bamboo poles that crew members held between them like a railing, greeted at the top by a few children and their mothers as fascinated with us as we were with them

-A drive to the Kaliabor Tea Estate on Day 3 included a stop to examine the large bright green leaves of the Assamese tea plants (Chinese tea leaves are smaller), one of the world’s principal varieties.
+Day 3 involved a drive to the Kaliabor Tea Estate.
+We examined the large bright green leaves of the Assamese tea plants (Chinese tea leaves are smaller).
+It’s one of the world’s principal varieties.
 Next was a visit to a Victorian-era jute mill straight out of a Dickens novel.
-Jute fibre dust hung in the air as we walked through the aisles of the large dimly lit factory between rows of workers operating the ancient clanking machines that turned the fibres into course threads and then into ropes and grain sacks.
+Jute fibre dust hung in the air as we walked through the aisles of the large dimly lit factory.
+Rows of workers operated the ancient clanking machines that turned the fibres into course threads and then into ropes and grain sacks.

 Excursions over the rest of the week entailed walks through villages with Venky, our guide and naturalist, peaking inside basic wooden houses on stilts and shopping for inexpensive hand-loomed saris and fabrics slung over fences and washing lines for our visit.
 We also visited a monastery for a mesmerising performance of chanting and drumming by a group of young priests; and, in the ancient city of Sibsagar, we explored the 18th-century Shiva Dol temple and the Rang Ghar royal sports pavilion with their spare elegant Assamese lines.
 Folk dances, music performances, and a riverside play enacting scenes from the Hindu epic, the Ramayana, added more colour and culture to the ports.

 Back on board, when we weren’t soaking up the river views and looking for Gangetic dolphins – I saw several leaping out of the water! – some of us hit the mini spa for Ayurvedic massages.
-The classic Indian style treatments incorporate generous amounts of herb-infused mustard oil and firm kneading and were extremely relaxing and renewing, not to mention cheap compared to large cruise ships.
+The classic Indian style treatments incorporate generous amounts of herb-infused mustard oil and firm kneading.
+They were extremely relaxing and renewing, not to mention cheap compared to large cruise ships.

 The Mahabaahu has one stationary bike for exercising and a small outdoor pool that didn’t get much use, I suspect because of its location in the shadows of the ash-spewing funnel.
-A daily ritual for about a dozen of us was a relaxing morning yoga session led by Neena, typically on deck, and once on a sand bar next to the boat.
-Informative port talks from Venky were also a daily affair and so were pre-dinner “happy-hour” bonfires set up in the sand (the boat never sails at night) where passengers would chat and sometimes even sing.
+A daily ritual for about a dozen of us was a relaxing morning yoga session led by Neena.
+This was typically on deck, though once on a sand bar next to the boat.
+Informative port talks from Venky were also a daily affair.
+So were pre-dinner “happy-hour” bonfires set up in the sand (the boat never sails at night) where passengers would chat and even sing.
 This was a cruise of simple but profound pleasures.

-Fares: Seven-night upstream or downstream cruises between Guwahati and Jorhat range from around S$3,300 to $5,200 per person (double occupancy) and include meals, excursions and coffee and tea.
+Seven-night upstream or downstream cruises of India’s Brahmaputra River include meals, excursions and coffee and tea.
 Wine, beer, spirits, soda and tips are additional, as are popular land extensions to Bhutan, Calcutta or the Golden Triangle.
-Two fleet-mates, the two-cabin Sauver Nigam and nine-cabin Vaikundam, offer cruises in the backwaters of Kerala, on India’s southwestern coast.
+Two fleet-mates, the Sauver Nigam and Vaikundam, offer cruises in the backwaters of Kerala, on India’s southwestern coast.

-Weather: Cruising season is October through April, with November to February the best time to cruise; daytime temps reach 27 degrees Celsius or so, and dip to 7 or 8 degrees overnight.
+Cruising season is October through April.
+November to February is the best time; daytime temps reach 27 degrees Celsius or so, and dip to 7 overnight.
 (Heavy monsoon rains fall between June and early October.)